Last updated on November 27th, 2022

-There are several good restaurants in lodges and hotels around the island.
+There are several highly acclaimed restaurants in lodges and pensions around the island (reservations required).
+Notable mentions include Villa Ixora and Raiatea Lodge.
 Assuming you like going local (like me), Uturoa has snacks during the day – perfect for packed sandwiches, and roulottes at night – big portions of traditional & Chinese dishes.
 The town center also has a bunch of large supermarkets (one of them even open on Sunday until late afternoon) and a fruits & vegetables market (open weekdays).
-You can always count on local selling fruits, vegetables, fresh coconut and sometimes even fresh fish on the roadside.
+You can always count on locals selling fruits, vegetables, fresh coconut, and sometimes even fresh fish on the roadside.

 Check out this 5 days in Raiatea and Tahaa sample itinerary to see how to divide your days on the islands